TestStack/TestStack.docs/_source/Contributing.md

 Note, this is different to "Git Flow", and although many of the principles are the same, it's much much simpler.

+# Contributing to TestStack projects
+This is a general contribution guide.
+For more information about how to edit the documentation specifically, see [http://jake.ginnivan.net/documentation-site-with-pretzel](http://jake.ginnivan.net/documentation-site-with-pretzel)

-# Step 1 - Fork the repository
+## Step 1 - Fork the repository
 ![Contributing1](img\Contributing1.png)

 Once you have your fork, you are free to commit and do whatever you want on your fork.
 The next step is to *clone* your fork.

-# Step 2 - Clone your fork
+## Step 2 - Clone your fork
 Open up your Git command line, then type `git clone <repourl>`, you can get the repo url from GitHub, on the right side under the menus, look for this

 ![Contributing2](img\Contributing2.png)